 Protecting abortion access is not just a matter of rights but also a pivotal issue in democracy itself.

-As men of color find their corner in the fight for abortion, and recent survey findings show that most Latinos support abortion access, families can continue fostering understanding around the importance of reproductive freedom.
+As men of color find their corner in the fight for abortion, and survey findings show that most Latinos support abortion access, families can continue fostering understanding around the importance of reproductive freedom.
 These conversations help dismantle stigma, encourage empathy, and promote a culture of respect for one’s own choices.

 Protecting abortion access is not just a matter of rights but also a pivotal issue in democracy itself.
 Our democratic power manifests in the impact of our mobilization around vital human rights issues, particularly the pocketbook concerns of working families.
 Economic issues remain a top voter priority, encompassing policies for affordable housing, transportation and healthcare access.
 Reproductive justice is clearly intertwined; all people, regardless of their financial situation or insurance coverage, deserve access to the healthcare they need.

 Since 2020, the significance of the Latino community as a mobilizing force in elections has become undeniable.
 Despite perceptions of a rightward shift, we have played a crucial role in securing significant victories.
-Recent policy wins in Colorado have included housing, gun reform, tax policy and transit and education funding.
+Policy wins in Colorado have included housing, gun reform, tax policy and transit and education funding.
 The election of Dr. Yadira Caraveo, the first Latina to serve in Congress in the newly minted (and 38.5 percent Latino) Congressional District 8, also exemplifies this growing influence.

-In September, an annual nonpartisan poll known as the Colorado Latino Policy Agenda found that more than 60 percent of respondents support protecting access to abortion care.
+Late last year, an annual nonpartisan poll known as the Colorado Latino Policy Agenda found that more than 60 percent of respondents support protecting access to abortion care.
 This finding is crucial, yet it raises a question: Why are communities of color in Latino and African American neighborhoods, LGBTQ+ voters and voters with disabilities so often treated as an afterthought in the political ecosystem?

 Historically, our voting blocs have only been engaged at the last minute, mere moments before significant cultural celebrations and November elections.
 This margin buffering pattern of engagement reflects a need for sustained, meaningful relationships rather than opportunistic gestures.